19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (b) all movable and immovable property vested in the company, all assets, interests, rights, privileges, liabilities, obligations relating to the company and the whole of the undertaking of the company shall be transferred to and shall vest in the limited liability partnership without further assurance, act or deed; and

-(c) the company shall be deemed to be dissolved and removed from the register of companies under the Companies Act (Cap.50).
+(c) the company shall be deemed to be dissolved and removed from the register of companies under the Companies Act (Cap.
+50).

 Registration in relation to property